hyxONick/olpc_data/README.md

 Below is Jack's comments

+## Sep-4  => meet on 18th Sep
+1. Front end WBS desing (how many pages, what/how to show in each page, what kind of charts or animation? )
+2. Back end finish importing data=>db (a digram of data strucutre, table schema, join, filtering...)
+3. Final gaol for this semester is to do the front end, recommendataion for 2nd semester

 ## Aug-21  => meet on 4th Sep
 1. the team is familiar with the data strcture
 2. to do work: